27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Route 66 is our longest highway

 Sure, Nat King Cole made Route 66 famous with his song about “The highway that’s the best.”
-But while its name was easier to rhyme (“get your kicks on Route 66”), Route 66—or its modern equivalent I-40, pales next to Route 20, which runs coast to coast for 3,365 miles from Boston to Newport, Oregon.
+But while you can definitely get your kicks on Route 66, the highway—and its modern equivalent, I-40—pales next to scenic Route 20, which runs coast to coast for 3,365 miles from Boston to Newport, Oregon.

 pisaphotography/Shutterstock